 It is the Scots who dive deepest into their pockets when it comes to investing in a new car.

-That’s according to a new study by car-buying website Car wow, which claims with neighbouring Edinburgh not-too much behind, Glaswegians pay one of the most at motor dealerships.
+That’s according to a new study by car-buying website Car wow, which claims with neighboring Edinburgh not-too much behind, Glaswegians pay one of the most at motor dealerships.

 Of the 10 largest cities in the UK, big-city-dwellers in London are the next best spenders.